AmanVatsSharma/srijankimahal-website/src/content/blog/best-time-visit-ayodhya-spiritual-journey.md

 ### 2. Check Festival Calendar

-Plan your visit around festivals for enhanced spiritual experience, but be prepared for crowds.
+Plan your visit around festivals for a better experience, but be prepared for crowds.

 ### 3. Consider Weather